Somewhere South and a wee bit West

 A roaring river drowns out

 whispers of who walked these lands before me.
-Before my father.

 And my father’s father.